SpaceVim/SpaceVim/docs/documentation.md

 SpaceVim has a minimalistic and distraction free UI:

-- custom powerline mode-line with color feedback according to current Flycheck status
+- custom airline with color feedback according to current check status
-- Unicode symbols for minor mode lighters which appear in the mode-line
-- custom fringe bitmaps and error feedbacks for Flycheck
+- custom icon in sign column and error feedbacks for checker.

 ### Colorschemes